-The dispensing of hearing aids is reported with the appropriate HCPCS Level II codes and a copy of the invoice.
-Reimbursement is the lower of invoice plus 30 percent or billed charges.
+The dispensing of hearing aids is reported with the appropriate HCPCS Level II codes and a copy of the manufacturer/supplier's invoice.
+Reimbursement is the lower of the manufacturer/supplier's invoice cost plus 30 percent or billed charges including dispensing and fitting cost.
+HCPCS codes V5011 and V5160 are not separately reimbursed services.